liapatiso95-ctrl/character-sheet/spells.md

 You create a vertical wall of whirling, razor-sharp blades made of magical energy.
 The wall appears within range and lasts for the duration.
 You can make a straight wall up to 100 feet long, 20 feet high, and 5 feet thick, or a ringed wall up to 60 feet in diameter, 20 feet high, and 5 feet thick.
 The wall provides Three-Quarters Cover to creatures behind it, and its space is Difficult Terrain.

 Any creature in the wall's space makes a Dexterity saving throw, taking 6d10 Force damage on a failed save or half as much damage on a successful one.
 A creature also makes that save if it enters the wall's space or ends it turn there.
-A creature makes that save only once per turn..
+A creature makes that save only once per turn.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 1d10 for each slot level above 6th.